-The KYC questionnaire covers corporate information, business details, the existence of beneficiaries, beneficiary information, board members, financial information, place of origin information, method for transporting raw materials, permits and licenses, AML-CFT, initiatives for the protection of personal information, and supply chain management.
+The KYC covers corporate information, business details, board members, financial information, place of origin information, method of transporting raw materials, permits and licenses, ESG issues, human rights, Anti-Money Laundering and Combating the Financing of Terrorism (AML/CFT), initiatives for the protection of personal information, and supply chain management.

-An assessment/evaluation is being implemented based on various information taken from the KYC questionnaire, raw material invoices, packing lists, and B/Ls, and information including supply partners, the country of origin for raw materials, the weight of raw materials, and transport methods.
+In addition to the KYC, we also assess suppliers based on information extracted from raw material invoices, packing lists, B/Ls, etc., such as their business partners, the country of origin for raw materials, the weight of raw materials, and transport methods.